 If you’re in the side-hustle game and you earn over £1,000 from it then you’ll need to do a self-assessment tax return all the same.

-For the self-employed, you have to self-register for a UTR number as you’re not automatically given one.
+If you've not set-up a limited company, you have to self-register for a UTR number as you’re not automatically given one.

-There’s two ways you can do this:
+There’re two ways you can do this:

 Pay As You Earn and Self Assessment, HM Revenue and Customs, United Kingdom, BX9 1AS

 Post is likely to take a while as there’ll be some back and forth with more requests for information and proof of identity.

 An important thing to remember is that it takes 10 days to receive your number as HMRC send it by post, so the sooner you apply the better!
 If you’re working abroad then it takes 21 days.

 How can Airbnb and Turo hosts find their UTR number?

 If you’re not sure if you have one, or have lost it then give HMRC a ring on 0300 200 3310.
 Just make sure to have your National Insurance number ready to hand.